kcl-lang/kcl-lang.io/blog/2023-04-14-kcl-0.4.6-release/index.md

 See [here](https://kcl-lang.io/docs/reference/model/builtin#string-builtin-member-functions) for more.

-### 2. Compiler Information
+### Compiler Information

 In previous versions of KCL, running the KCL command-line tool once only displayed one error message and warning.
-In KCL v0.4.6, it supported the ability to display multiple errors and warnings in one compilation and improved error nformation to improve the efficiency of KCL code error troubleshooting, such as for the following KCL code (main.k).
+In KCL v0.4.6, it supported the ability to display multiple errors and warnings in one compilation and improved error information to improve the efficiency of KCL code error troubleshooting, such as for the following KCL code (main.k).

 ```python
 metadata = {